-the authority or, in the case of a major infrastructure project, the proponent of that project must erect a fence that provides that protection.
+the authority or, in the case of a major infrastructure project, the proponent of that the acquiring authority or the proponent, as the case may be, must apply to the Court for a determination of the matter.

-- (2) If an acquiring authority or, in the case of a major infrastructure project, the proponent of that project and an owner of land cannot agree in relation to-

-- (a) the necessity for a fence; or

-- (b) the type or length of fence necessary-
+- project must erect a fence that provides that protection. - (2) If an acquiring authority or, in the case of a major infrastructure project, the proponent of that project and an owner of land cannot agree in relation to- - (a) the necessity for a fence; or - (b) the type or length of fence necessary-